 Any final thoughts?

 I’d like to sum it up.
-Basically, you have five strategies to generate leads:
+Basically, you have five lead generation strategies with some variance:

 - Learn about online lead generation mechanics